bchavez/Bogus/README.md

     Female
 }

-//Set the randomzier seed if you wish to generate repeatable data sets.
+//Set the randomizer seed if you wish to generate repeatable data sets.
 Randomizer.Seed = new Random(8675309);

 var fruit = new[] { "apple", "banana", "orange", "strawberry", "kiwi" };